wcn1720811650/react-movie-labs/movies/README.md

 + /trending/today - display trending today movies
 + /recommendations/:id - display trending today movies
 + /credits/:id - display credits of the movie
++ /person/:id/combined_credits - display combined credits of the person

 [If relevant, state what aspects of your app are protected (i.e. require authentication) and what is public.]